Quantum-Variant/WiDS-NLP-Chatbot/Week 2/README.md

 ## Chapter 4

 Here, you will understand Naive Bayes classification and Sentiment Analysis.
-Cover ssections 4.1 - 4.8
+Cover sections 4.1 - 4.8